substantic/rain/docs/guide/python_api.rst

 Builtin tasks and external programs
 -----------------------------------

-Native Rain tasks to be run at the workers.
+Native Rain tasks to be run at the governors.

 .. automodule:: rain.client.tasks
    :members: